SparkyOfficial/Sparky-Algebra/README.md

 </div>

-## Latest Update - Added Combinatorics Section! 🎉
+## Latest Update - Added Polynomial Root Finder (Newton-Raphson Method)! 🎉

-We've just added a new **Combinatorics** section with implementations in all supported programming languages:
+We've just added a new **Polynomial Root Finder** implementation using the Newton-Raphson method in all supported programming languages:
 - Python
 - C#
 - Java
 - C++

 Each implementation includes:
-- Factorial calculations
+- Polynomial evaluation
-- Permutations
+- Derivative calculation
+- Newton-Raphson root finding algorithm
-- Combinations
+- Multiple root detection
-- Catalan numbers

-Try out the new combinatorics functions today!
+Try out the new polynomial root finder today!
+The implementations are located in the "Other" directory for each language.

-For more details about the new additions, see [NEW_ADDITIONS.md](NEW_ADDITIONS.md)

 <!-- English -->
 <div id="english">